weiwei4396/BroCOLI/README.md

 ## Output files
-After bulk data processing is complete, a total of five files are generated.
+1. After BroCOLI finishes processing the bulk data, a total of five files will be generated.
 - `counts_transcript.txt`: Quantitative results of all transcripts contained in all samples.
     + Column 1 indicates Ensembl ID of each transcript.
     + Column 2 indicates Ensembl ID of each gene.
 Note that some novel transcripts are located in genes that are unclear, so BroCOLI represents its gene id as NA when output.